ccie7599/akamaigtm-loadfeedback-prometheus/README.md

 docker run -it -p 1880:1880 -v nrdata:/data --name sonos-api-nocode brianapley/sonos-api-nocode
 ```

-Once launched, UI can be accessed via http://host:1880/.
+Once launched, UI can be accessed via http://host:1880/ui.
+The node-RED pallete can be accessed via http://host:1880/.

 ### How to Use